Vyral/base-template/_posts/2018-06-28-real-estate-fundamentals-cgi-calculator.md

 26:00- How my team tracks these four conversations and uses them to our advantage.

-27:30- My challenge for you today that should take no longer than 30 minutes
+27:30- My challenge for you today that should take no longer than 30 minutes.

 29:20- The main takeaways you should have after watching this video.